 Ping is a popular command and tool used to check and test the network connectivity on computer networks.
 The ping command simply sends ICMP packets to the target system to get a response to their requests.
 When the request is replied this means there is no problem with the network connectivity problem with the target or remote system.
 The Mac computers or MacOS operating system provides the ping command which is used similar to the Unix, Linux ping command.
 The ping command is provided by default and installed with the MacOS operating system and there is no need for an extra installation process.

-The ping command is executed via terminal and as a first step the terminal should be opened in order to ping remote target system.
+The ping command is executed via terminal and as a first step, the terminal should be opened in order to ping the remote target system.
 Follow Applications->Utilities->Terminal to open terminal.
+You can also use alternative terminal applications which you want.

 Ping Remote Target System